dotwebstack/dotwebstack-webcomponents/docs/api.md

 ```
 ### `term`: `Term`
 The IRI of the Resource which is represented.
-### `local`: `boolean`
+### `local`: `boolean` (optional)
 Whether the term links to a local- or remote definition.
+When no `local` is provided, it defaults as false.

 ##&lt;LabelComponent>
 `LabelComponent` shows the correct label of the resourceIri.
-In order of preference when present: SKOS:prefLabel, RDFS:label or localName (extrated from full resourceIri name).
+In order of preference when present: SKOS:prefLabel, RDFS:label or localName (extracted from full resourceIri name).
 ```jsx
 <LabelComponent
   resourceIri={Term}